Tree Permits & Municipal Tree Regulations in Washington State

 Let’s Clarify Tree Permits — The Sound Way

-This guide to tree permit requirements in Washington State is written and reviewed by ISA Certified Arborists and Tree Risk Assessment Qualified (TRAQ) professionals with hands-on experience preparing permit applications, arborist reports, and supporting documentation for cities across the Puget Sound region.
+This guidance is informed by ISA Certified Arborists and TRAQ-qualified professionals with hands-on experience preparing permit applications and arborist documentation across the Puget Sound region. with hands-on experience preparing permit applications, arborist reports, and supporting documentation for cities across the Puget Sound region.

 Credentials & Recognition